 Woodlands MRT line

-The Woodlands Mass Rapid Transit (MRT) line connecting Choa Chu Kang to Yishun was constructed in the early 1990s, connecting Choa Chu Kang to Yishun.
-The S$1.3 billion MRT line was officially opened on 10 February 1996 by Prime Minister Goh Chok Tong.
-Also known as Woodlands extension line, it is made up of six MRT stations: Yew Tee, Kranji, Marsiling, Woodlands, Admiralty and Sembawang.
+The Woodlands Mass Rapid Transit (MRT) line connecting Choa Chu Kang to Yishun was constructed in the early 1990s.1 Built at a cost of $1.2 billion, the 16-km long line was officially opened on 10 February 1996 by then Prime Minister Goh Chok Tong.2 Also known as the Woodlands extension line, it consists of six MRT stations: Yew Tee, Kranji, Marsiling, Woodlands, Admiralty, and Sembawang.3

-The laying of a 22 m, 165 tonne concrete beam in October 1994 marked the completion of the structural link between the existing MRT network and the Woodlands extension line.
+The laying of a 22-metre long concrete beam weighing 165 tonnes in October 1994 marked the completion of the structural link between the existing MRT network and the Woodlands extension line.
 The entire Woodlands extension line consists of around 1,163 beams.
-The tracks were then laid, followed by the installation of the electrical and mechanical systems and equipment.
-In 1995, before the official opening of the Woodlands line, electronic display panels were fitted in all its six MRT stations.
-Costing S$400,00, the real-time timetable system lets passengers know if trains are late or disrupted.
+The tracks were then laid, followed by the installation of the electrical and mechanical systems and equipment.15 Additionally, a real-time information system was first introduced on the Woodlands MRT line.
+It provides passengers with train arrival times and informs them if trains are late or disrupted.
 The information is displayed on electronic boards installed at the entrance of each station.16

 Naidu Ratnala Thulaja

 1. Leong, C. T. (1991, February 26).
 Work on Woodlands MRT line to begin later this year.
 The Straits Times, p.
 3. Retrieved from NewspaperSG.